Looking for the latest phones to get or gift this holiday season?

 Perhaps it’s time to come face-to-face with an indulgence: maybe you’ve been eating out more than you should.
 Whether this is because you have no time to cook or tend to crave one comfort meal after another, most people don’t realize how much they spend on food—especially when they don’t track.

 An easy solution is to cook dishes at home and look into mastering the art of meal prep, which entails carving out time at the start or end of the week to prepare whole meals in batches, in advance.
-This isn’t just a great way to save time, effort, and money, but it can also lend itself to lessening any decision-making fatigue.
+This isn’t just a great way to save time, effort, and money, but it can also lessen any decision-making fatigue.

-Any accident, illness, or unexpexted job loss can eat away at months’ or years’ worth of savings.
-An emergency fund can help you cushion any blows that may come your way and buy you time so you can plan your next steps.
+Any accident, illness, or unexpected job loss can eat away at months’ or years’ worth of savings.
+An emergency fund can help you cushion any blows that may come your way and buy you time, so you can plan your next steps.

 In addition to starting an emergency fund, one resolution you can adopt is to acquire insurance.
 Sudden hospitalizations, cases of theft, and accidents can be costly, and having a policy will allow you to handle such situations with more flexibility.
 Ultimately, these policies help keep you, your family, and your assets safe.